-On the first page of the Chinese Almanac for 1998 shown on the opposite page, is the traditional illustration of the Spring Festival Cow for 1998.
+On the first page of the Chinese Almanac for 1998 shown below, is the traditional illustration of the Spring Festival Cow for 1998.
 This picture and its associated text traditionally predicts the weather, farming business and harvest prospects for the coming year.
 Each year the picture changes subtley.

 This page also indicates the dates on which the earth god T’u Ti or Tu Wang is supposed to be active.
 This is helpful to farmers who want to choose the best day for planting their crops.
 This parallels the old European tradition of only sowing crops at particular phases of the moon.